Engineer working on MCAD software designing complex mechanical systems, demonstrating the integration of MCAD and ECAD engineering

 Electronics and mechanics are two of the most important areas of modern engineering.
 ECAD and MCAD are the two tools available for the virtual design of electronic and mechanical systems in products.
 The integration of these two systems is essential for the advanced development of electromechanical products.

-What is ECAD?
+What is ECAD Engineering?

 ECAD stands for Electronic Computer-Aided Design.
 It is software for the design of electronic systems.
 It is used to design printed circuit boards (PCBs), integrated circuits (ICs), and other electronic components.
 It also includes specialized software that covers all areas of electrical and hydraulic engineering.
 ECAD PCB software allows designers to create schematics, simulate designs, and generate output files for manufacturing.